Carl David Anderson

 Field: particle physics

-In developing quantum mechanics, Paul Dirac proposed that all matter has a kind of mirror image - antimatter.
-A particle and its antiparticle, if charged, should have opposite charge.
-In studying tracks of cosmic ray particles in a cloud chamber, Carl Anderson discovered in 1932 a particle of positive charge and with a mass equal to that of the electron.
-Anderson's particle was the first established antiparticle and was named positron.
+In developing quantum mechanical theory, Paul Dirac predicted that all matter has a kind of mirror image - antimatter.
+A particle and its antiparticle, if charged, should have opposite charges.
+By studying the tracks of cosmic ray particles in a cloud chamber, in 1932 Carl Anderson discovered a positively-charged particle with a mass seemingly equal to that of an electron.
+Carl Anderson's particle was the first antiparticle proven by experiment and was named a "positron".